78th Brigade (United Kingdom): Recruitment and training

 Alfred Leete's recruitment poster for Kitchener's Army.

 On 6 August 1914, less than 48 hours after Britain's declaration of war, Parliament sanctioned an increase of 500,000 men for the Regular British Army.
 The newly appointed Secretary of State for War, Earl Kitchener of Khartoum, issued his famous call to arms: 'Your King and Country Need You', urging the first 100,000 volunteers to come forward.
 This group of six divisions with supporting arms became known as Kitchener's First New Army, or 'K1'.
 The K2 and K3 battalions, brigades and divisions quickly followed: 26th Division, containing 77th, 78th and 79th Brigades, was authorised on 13 September as part of K3.
 Brigadier-General E.A.D'A. Thomas was appointed to command 78th Bde on 25 September.
 The brigade assembled around Codford St Mary and Sherrington on the edge of Salisbury Plain.

+Men of the 11th (Service) Battalion, Worcestershire Regiment, at Camp Fovant, Wiltshire, June 1915.

 As the junior division of K3, there were no khaki uniforms available for the men, who were clothed in any makeshift uniforms the clothing contractors could find.
 Later it became possible to issue a form of blue uniform.
 It took longer to obtain drill-pattern rifles and accoutrements, but barrack-square training continued until the weather worsened at the end of October, turning the drill ground and tent floors into a sea of mud.
 In November the division was dispersed into billets, with the battalions of 78th Bde returning to their home areas of Cheltenham, Worcester, Oxford and Reading.
 The men now had drill rifles for training, and khaki uniforms and equipment arrived between February and April 1915.
 Between 26 April and 8 May the units returned to Salisbury Plain and were concentrated in huts between Sutton Veny and Longbridge Deverill near Warminster.
 Brigade training could now begin, and the drill rifles were slowly replaced by Short Magazine Lee–Enfield Mk III service rifles.
 Divisional training started in July, followed by final battle training.
 The division completed its mobilisation on 10 September and was ordered to France to join the British Expeditionary Force on the Western Front.
 The first advanced parties left on 12 September, 7th Worcestershire Regiment landed at Le Havre on 20 September and the rest of 78th Bde's units landed at Boulogne the following day.
 By 23 September the division had completed its concentration around Guignemicourt, west of Amiens.

-Order of Battle
+Order of battle

 The composition of 78th Brigade was as follows: